sigma-andex/purescript-fast-vect/README.md

 head :: forall a.
 Array a -> Maybe a
 ```
 So if you call head on an `Array`, you have to handle the `Maybe`.
-In contrast, `head` in `Data.FastVect` has the following type signature (conceptually, the real one is slightly more complex) :
+In contrast, `head` in `Data.FastVect` has the following type signature (conceptually - the real one is slightly more complex) :
 ```purescript
 head :: forall elem.
 Vect m elem -> elem
 ```
 You will get an `elem` back, no need to handle a `Maybe`.
 And this operation is always safe, because in the case that the vector is empty you will get a compile-time error.

-Similarly, the `index` function has the following type signature (conceptually, the real one is slightly more complex):
+Similarly, the `index` function has the following type signature (conceptually - the real one is slightly more complex):
 ```purescript
 index :: forall i elem.
 Term i -> Vect m elem -> elem
 ```